-Going forward, strengthening our core competitiveness by improving our watch design and development capabilities through enhancing the design knowledge of existing design team and recruitment of additional talents as well as establishing mould design and fabrication centre for production of moulds in-house.
-Aligned with upgrading our manufacturing facilities and equipment to improve our production efficiency and capacities.
+Going forward, the Group will explore business opportunities which could complement the Group's current business.
+We will continue to strengthen our core competitiveness by improving our watch design and development capabilities by uphold the design and artistic knowledge of the design team and recruitment of additional talents as well as establishing mould design and fabrication centre for production of moulds in-house.
+Aligned with upgrading our manufacturing facilities and equipment, addition of more technologically advanced machines to increase automation of our production facilities and thus increase production efficiency and capacities.
 In this way, the Company's financial performance can be strengthened and optimal benefits will be brought to its shareholders.